-I’m really bullish on stocks and the economy but I don’t think you should waste your money investing in stocks.
+I’m really bullish on stocks and the economy but I don’t think most people should waste their money investing in stocks.
 You might as well flush it down the toilet.
 Or throw a big party.
-Don’t give it to charity either.
 We already went over that.
 And please don’t buy a home.
 Just relax a little bit if you have some extra money.

-(9 out of 10 people think they are an above average drive.
-9 0ut of 10 people think they are an above average investor.
+(9 out of 10 people think they are an above the median driver.
+9 0ut of 10 people think they are an above the median investor.
 Both are impossible)

 The thief shoots the father and mother in the head and runs away.
 He ALREADY had the money and he still shot them in the head and killed them when they had nothing left.
 Little Bruce watches and screams while blood streams out of his both his parents.
 Hopefully they died instantly.

 I happen to know who that thief is.
 Warren Buffett.
 And you are Bruce Wayne’s dad.